 - RULER – Yale Center for Emotional Intelligence

 Want to develop your Emotional Intelligence in a supportive, virtual community?
-Over twelve weeks, you can hone the skills that differentiate top-performers.
-Begin your learning journey on September 9 or October 7.
+Over five, twelve, or twenty-four weeks, you can hone the skills that differentiate top-performers.
+Begin your learning journey this fall.
 You can learn more and register yourself or your team here.